yk-liu/yk-liu.github.io/_posts/2018-08-20-Vectors-and-N-Forms-on-Manifold/2018-08-20-Vectors-and-N-Forms-on-Manifold.md

  \end{align}
 $$

- Moreover, the action of $\d f$ on a vector (*any vector can be seen as a gradient of some function*) gives the derivative along the direction of that vector, which is indeed a real number.
+ Moreover, the action of $\d f$ on a vector (i.e. *a gradient of some function*) gives the derivative along the direction of that vector, which is indeed a real number.

 $$
 \begin{align}